Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Paros

-If you are looking for nightlife on a budget, Paros is your island!
+Paros is your island if you are looking for nightlife on a budget!

 Where is Paros Located & How to Get to There

-Paros, nestled in the Aegean Sea’s Cyclades, is just a 2-hour fast ferry ride from Serifos.
+Paros, located in the Aegean Sea’s Cyclades, is just a 2-hour fast ferry ride from Serifos.

 During the busy summer months, you can catch one of the 8 weekly ferries.
-With an airport near Parikia, flying could be your go-to if it fits your island-hopping plan.
+With an airport near Parikia, flying could be your go-to if your island-hopping plan includes it.

 Things to Do in Paros